NuGet/Home/proposed/archive/Verify-Verbosity.md

 ```
 dotnet nuget verify tampered.12.0.1.nupkg -v -detailed
 error: NU3008: The package integrity check failed.
+Please ensure the package has not been tampered since it was signed.
 error: Package signature validation failed.
 ```

 </details>

-#### `Verifying author signed package with no timestamp and untrusted certificate root`
+#### `Verifying author signed package with no timestamp and untrusted signing certificate root`

 <details>
 <summary>output</summary>